PhaserEditor2D/PhaserEditor2D-v3-docs/misc/server-options.rst

 **-disable-open-browser**

-If you don't want to open the default browser when running the server with the **-desktop** option.
+If you don't want to open the default browser at the server startup.
+Not needed if you run the server with the ``-public`` option.

 **-editor string**